-In addition, you also save a lot by making your own wooden knobs.
-If you are building a workshop on a budget this jig is a must.
+On top of that, you’ll save a lot by making your own wooden knobs.
+If you’re building your workshop on a budget, this is a must-have jig — simple, affordable, and useful.

 DIY Star Knob Jig Video